Non-penetrative sex: Frottage

+Manual sex

+Manual sex (sometimes called manual intercourse) involves the use of one's hands or fingers to stimulate the genitals of another person.
+Types of manual sex include the handjob (the manual stimulation of the penis or scrotum) and fingering (the manual stimulation of the vagina, clitoris, or other parts of the vulva).
+Manually stimulating another person's anus (anal fingering) is also included.

+Manual sex may be used as foreplay or as a physically intimate act in its own right.
+It might result in one partner achieving orgasm.
+If no bodily fluids are exchanged (as is common), it is considered safe sex, and greatly reduces the risk of contracting sexually transmitted infections.

 Mutual masturbation

-Mutual masturbation (also called manual intercourse) usually involves the manual stimulation of genitals by two or more people who stimulate themselves or one another.
+Mutual masturbation usually involves two or more people who either simultaneously masturbate or perform manual sex on each other.
 This may be done in situations where the participants do not feel ready, physically able, socially at liberty, or willing to engage in any penetrative sex act, or a particular penetrative sex act, but still wish to engage in a mutual sexual activity.
-It is also done as part of a full repertoire of sexual activity, where it may be used as foreplay, while, for others, it is the primary sexual activity of choice.

-Types of mutual masturbation include the handjob (the manual sexual stimulation of the penis or scrotum by a person on a male) and fingering (the manual sexual stimulation of the vagina, clitoris or other parts of the vulva, by a person on a female).
-Sexual stimulation of the genitals by using the feet may also be included, and so may manual stimulation of the anus.

-Like frottage in general, mutual masturbation may be used as an alternative to penile-vaginal penetration, to preserve virginity or to prevent pregnancy.
-It might result in one or more of the partners achieving orgasm.
-If no bodily fluids are exchanged (as is common), mutual masturbation is a form of safe sex, and greatly reduces the risk of transmission of sexual diseases.
+Mutual masturbation may be used as an alternative to penile-vaginal penetration, to preserve virginity or to prevent pregnancy.

 In partnered manual genital stroking to reach orgasm or expanded orgasm, both people focus on creating and experiencing an orgasm in one person.
-Typically, one person lies down pant-less, while their partner sits alongside.
+Typically, one person lies down pantless, while their partner sits alongside.
 The partner who is sitting uses their hands and fingers (typically with a lubricant) to slowly stroke the penis or clitoris and other genitals of the partner.
 Expanded orgasm as a mutual masturbation technique reportedly creates orgasm experiences more intense and extensive than what can be described as, or included in the definition of, a regular orgasm.
 It includes a range of sensations that include orgasms that are full-bodied, and orgasms that last from a few minutes to many hours.
-However, this technique is not without risk of contracting sexually transmitted infections, in particular HIV.
-A person using his or her finger, with a small wound, to stimulate a woman's genitals could be infected with HIV found in her vagina's fluids; likewise regarding a man's semen containing HIV, which could infect a partner who has a small exposed wound on his or her skin.

 Exclusively non-penetrative

 Non-penetrative sex may sometimes be divided into acts that are exclusively non-penetrative and those that are not.
 Exclusively non-penetrative sexual acts include:

-Armpit fetishism: (slang: "bagpiping", in reference to the underarm manner in which bagpipes are played; directing traffic, or pit-wank, a variant of the term tit-wank, are also terms for axillary intercourse).
-It is a sexual variant where the penis is inserted in the other person's armpit.